cBioPortal/cbioportal/docs/Deployment-Procedure.md

 ./updatefrontendurl.sh "https://cbioportal-frontend.netlify.com"
 ```

 Do the same thing on dashi2.

+Last step is to modify triage portal setting:
-Then log in to pipelines machine, log in as
+Log in to pipelines machine, log in as
 triage-tomcat user: `sudo su - triage-tomcat`, and update the frontend url file
 there: